 7. Neighborhood Troubles

 You might have found a beautiful home, but what if the location isn’t ideal?
 If your home is in a neighborhood that has a high number of vacant properties, a high crime rate, or a poorly rated school system, your investment might not pay off.
-Ask your real estate agent and neighbors about the neighborhood, stop by at different times, search for the area’s crime statistics, and check out the reputation of local schools.
+Ask your real estate agent and neighbors about the neighborhood, stop by at different times, search online for the area’s crime statistics, and check out the reputation of local schools.

 💡 Quick Tip: Not to be confused with prequalification, preapproval involves a longer application, documentation, and hard credit pulls.
 Ideally, you want to keep your applications for preapproval to within the same 14- to 45-day period, since many hard credit pulls outside the given time period can adversely affect your credit score, which in turn affects the mortgage terms you’ll be offered.